amandanamikata/monitoring/prometheus-monitoring/WITHOUT_VS_WITH_DOCKER_COMPOSE.md

 This document shows exactly what you'd need to do manually without Docker Compose, compared to using Docker Compose.
 This clearly demonstrates why Docker Compose is essential.

+**Important**: If you get "permission denied" errors when running Docker commands below, you need to fix Docker permissions first.
+See [QUICK_START.md Step 0](QUICK_START.md#0-fix-docker-permissions-first-time-setup) or [README.md Troubleshooting](README.md#docker-permission-issues).

 ---

 ## Starting the Full Monitoring Stack